-While there are some great loan options available for small businesses, minority women often find themselves struggling to secure the financing they need.
+While an array of beneficial loan options exist for small businesses, the unfortunate reality is that minority women often encounter significant hurdles in securing the financing they vitally need.

 What is Minority Lending?